kadelcode/alx-devops/0x02-shell_redirections/README.md

 - ```passwd (5)``` (i.e. ```man 5 passwd```)

 ## Learning Objectives
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/?fbclid=IwAR2K5_BGPVo0QjJXkOIIqNsqcXK4lTskPWJvA0asKQIGtCPWaQBdKmj1Ztg), without the help of Google:

 ### Shell, I/O Redirection
 - What do the commands ```head```, ```tail```, ```find```, ```wc```, ```sort```, ```uniq```, ```grep```, ```tr``` do
 - How to redirect standard output to a file